Caesarean section

 Planned or elective caesarean section

-A planned or elective caesarean section is when your operation is planned before you go into labour.
-This is usually recommended by your doctor or obstetrician when they think that a caesarean is safer for you and/or your baby.
-An elective caesarean section does not mean that you have chosen to have a caesarean because you do not want to have a vaginal birth.
+A planned or elective caesarean section is when your operation is planned before labour.
+This is usually recommended by your doctor or obstetrician when your doctor or midwife thinks that labour is dangerous for you or your baby/pēpē.
+This could be because:

 Emergency caesarean section

-An emergency caesarean section is when your operation is carried out urgently or in a hurry, usually after labour has started, without being planned in advance.
-This can happen when delivery is needed immediately due to complications that happen during pregnancy or labour, and the safest option is to deliver your baby straight away.
-Sometimes a person who is planning an elective caesarean section needs an emergency caesarean if they go into labour before their elective caesarean section date.
+An emergency caesarean section is when your operation is carried out urgently or in a hurry, usually in labour, without being planned in advance.
+This can happen when delivery is needed immediately due to complications that happen during pregnancy or labour and the safest option is to deliver the baby straight away.

 Before your caesarean section